arnaudrenaud/django-djaffar/README.md

 ## Client API

-POST an activity log to Djaffar with the current date:
+Request Djaffar to log an activity with the current date:
 ```javascript
 var xhr = new XMLHttpRequest();
 xhr.open('POST', '/djaffar/logs/', true);